dry-rb/dry-rb.org/source/gems/dry-types/hash-schemas.html.md

 ### Inheritance

 Hash schemas can be inherited in a sense you can define a new schema based on an existing one.
 Declared keys will be merged, key and type transformations will be preserved.
-The `strict` option is also passed to the new schema.
+The `strict` option is also passed to the new schema if present.

 ```ruby
 # Building an empty base schema